atomist-attic/lifecycle-demo/README.md

 Before running this editor, you must have the following prerequisites satisfied.

-*   A source code repository
+*   A source code repository  sdf

 #### Parameters   s